Mozilla: pdf.js

 Pdf.js is a library that allows in-browser rendering of PDF documents using HTML5 Canvas and JavaScript.
 It is included by default in Firefox and Thunderbird, allowing the browser to render and edit PDF documents without requiring an external plugin.
 It is available separately as an extension, "PDF Viewer", for Firefox for Android, SeaMonkey, and the Firefox versions which don't include it built-in.
 It can also be included as part of a website's scripts, to allow PDF rendering for any browser that implements the required HTML5 features and can run JavaScript.

 Sccache

 sccache is a compiler caching tool, written in Rust, similar to Ccache.
-It acts as a compiler wrapper to avoid unnecessary compilation, storing cached results on local disks or various cloud storage backends. sccache supports caching for C/C++C/ code, Rust, and NVIDIA's CUDA using NVCC (compiler).
+It acts as a compiler wrapper to avoid unnecessary compilation, storing cached results on local disks or various cloud storage backends. sccache supports caching for C/C++ code, Rust, and NVIDIA's CUDA using NVCC (compiler).

 Shumway

 Shumway is a free software replacement for Adobe Flash Player developed since 2012, using open web technologies as a replacement for Flash technologies.
 It uses JavaScript and HTML5 Canvas elements to render Flash and execute ActionScript.
 It is included by default in Firefox Nightly and can be installed as an extension for any recent version of Firefox.
 The last implementation was limited in its capabilities to render Flash content outside simple projects.
 The project was cancelled in 2016.